yuxuan-luo-dev/yuxuan-luo-dev.github.io/_posts/2024-10-03-my-first-post.md

 ## Why Use SQL Expert from ChatGPT?

-**SQL Expert** is a tool that helps we formulate SQL queries and troubleshoot issues we encounter when working with databases.
+**SQL Expert** is a tool that helps us formulate SQL queries and troubleshoot issues we encounter when working with databases.
 It’s powered by ChatGPT, and with it, we can:

 - Generate **SQL queries** based on natural language prompts.
 - **Debug SQL errors** quickly and understand what’s going wrong with our query.